EntelectChallenge/2019-Worms/game-engine/game-rules.md

     * You will be awarded score based on the damage done to all worms in this radius
   * The Banana bomb will destroy any dirt in the damage radius
     * You will be rewarded the same score as if you dug out all the affected dirt blocks
+    * If your opponent dug out 1 of these dirt blocks, your banana bomb will not get score for that block, since dig commands are executed before banana bomb commands
+    * When both players throw a banana bomb onto the same area, both players will get score for the dirt blocks destroyed as if their banana bomb was the first to hit
+  * The Banana bomb will destroy any powerups in the damage radius
 * When a worm's health is 0 or lower, it will fall unconscious and be removed from the map
 * Be careful!
 Friendly fire will damage your own worms
   *  You will be penalised with negative score based on the damage dealt